Why does Macquarie confirm tax residency for CRS and FATCA?

 Every year we do a review of all the clients on our platforms to determine if they have indicated that they are tax residents of a foreign jurisdiction.
 They could have indicated this through information provided during the account opening process or personal contact information they’ve updated throughout the year.

-• Foreign Account Tax Compliance Act (FATCA), US legislation requiring us to confirm your client’s status as a US or non-US citizen or tax resident, and
+• Foreign Account Tax Compliance Act (FATCA), US legislation requiring us to confirm your client’s status as a US or non-US citizen or tax resident.

 As part of our ongoing CRS and FATCA reporting obligations, we contact clients because:

-1. We have found foreign indicia (evidence of foreign tax residency) on file and require confirmation of tax residency from them.
+1. We've found foreign indicia (evidence of foreign tax residency) on file and require confirmation of tax residency from them.
 Foreign indicia could be a foreign address, contact details or foreign ID on file.
-We may also know that your clients have a foreign taxpayer identification number (TIN) but we don’t have this TIN recorded or;
+We may also know that your clients have a foreign taxpayer identification number (TIN) but we don’t have this TIN recorded, or

-2. they’re an entity that need to self-certify for the first time, regardless of whether evidence of foreign tax residency has been found on file.
+2. they’re an entity that needs to self-certify for the first time, regardless of whether evidence of foreign tax residency has been found on file.

-How do I confirm a client's tax residency?
+How do I confirm a client’s tax residency for CRS and FATCA?

 To help you and your clients provide the right documents, we’ve outlined the requirements below.